Carlsberg A/S (OTCMKTS:CABGY) Lowered to “Hold” at Zacks Investment Research

-Carlsberg A/S (OTCMKTS:CABGY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Friday, Zacks.com reports.
+Zacks Investment Research cut shares of Carlsberg A/S (OTCMKTS:CABGY) from a buy rating to a hold rating in a report released on Thursday morning, Zacks.com reports.

 According to Zacks, “Carlsberg A/S is a brewing company and has operations in Northern & Western Europe, Eastern Europe and Asia.
 Its beer portfolio includes more than 500 brands.
 The company offers its products primarily under the Carlsberg, Tuborg, Baltika, and Kronenbourg 1664 names and local brands such as Ringnes in Norway, Feldschlösschen in Switzerland, Lav in Serbia, and Wusu in western China.
 Carlsberg A/S is based in Copenhagen, Denmark. “